Vinification

 D. Racking

 After the wine press, the must is led to the tanks with a natural flow (this is why the wine press is located at a greater height than the tanks) through a pipe.
 There, the must is cooled to 10°C in order to decelerate the beginning of alcoholic fermentation.
 The particles which suspend within the must, settle.
-This is the so-called mud, a sediment that is needed in the production of a qualitative wine.
+This is the so-called mud, a sediment that is not needed in the production of a qualitative wine.
 Therefore, the aim of racking is the fining of the must prior to fermentation.

 Image